ZAHIRA201/Computer-Vision-and-CNN-/README.md

 <p>To build a gender and age detector that can approximately guess the gender and age of the person (face) in a Identity Card using <a href="https://data-flair.training/blogs/deep-learning/"><em><strong>Deep Learning</strong></em></a> on the Adience dataset.</p>

+# Gender and Age Classification

-# Gender and Age Detection – About the Project
+## Gender and Age Detection – About the Project

 <p>In this Python Project, we will use Deep Learning to accurately identify the gender and age of a person from a single image of a face.
 The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
 It is very difficult to accurately guess an exact age from a single image because of factors like makeup, lighting, obstructions, and facial expressions.
 And so, we make this a classification problem instead of making it one of regression.</p>